yunseokjeon/TodayILearned/Doodle/English/TED/TED.md

 Big data, small farms and a tale of two tomatoes | Erin Baumgartner https://youtu.be/O4F40SsEFyY

 How animals and plants are evolving in cities | Menno Schilthuizen https://youtu.be/YW1-7OFolJg

+Meet the inventor of the electronic spreadsheet | Dan Bricklin https://youtu.be/YDvbDiJZpy0